 The Bluetooth Discovery / Pairing Mode Button

-We begin this guide with the Bluetooth Discovery / Pairing mode button, in the button island in the center top of the speaker, as we point at with the green arrow in the next picture.
+We begin this guide with the Bluetooth Discovery / Pairing mode button.
+Find it in the button island in the center top of the speaker.
+We point it out with the green arrow in the next picture.
 Note its squiggly Bluetooth logo shape.

 How to Use the Bluetooth Discovery (Pairing Mode) Button

 You press this button anytime you pair the JBL Boombox 2 with a never-before-paired Bluetooth source device.
 It works like this.
-With the speaker powered on, press the Bluetooth Discovery button to place it into discovery mode, often referred to as Bluetooth pairing mode.
-When in this mode, this button flashes fast white while the speaker sends its name and other connection information over the Bluetooth air channels.
-So this allows nearby Bluetooth devices to find and connect to it.
+With the speaker running, press the Bluetooth Discovery button.
+This places it into discovery or Bluetooth pairing mode.
+When in this mode, this button flashes fast white.
+And during the flashing, the speaker broadcasts its name and other connection data over Bluetooth.
+So this allows nearby devices to find and connect to it.

-When you connect to the speaker from your source Bluetooth device, this button stops blinking and assumes a steady white glow.
+When you make a connection, this button stops blinking and glows steady white.
 Furthermore, when you break the BT connection, the button goes dark.

 The Volume Down and Volume Up Buttons

 The Boombox 2 also sports volume controls.
 Near the center of the speaker on either side of the button island.
 These buttons appear like minus and plus symbols.
-When you press them, these lower and raise the output volume of the speaker respectively, by adjusting the volume setting on the paired source device.
+When you press them, they lower and raise the output volume.
+They do this by adjusting the volume setting on the paired source device.
 See the Volume Down and Volume Up buttons pointed at by the green arrows in the next picture.

 How to Raise (Turn Up) and Lower (Turn Down) the Speaker Volume